 - Podcasts like Webcasts are also used to deliver media content such as music and movies over the Internet.
 However, podcasts do not use streaming technology.
 The media file must be downloaded and saved to a computer.
-Once downloaded, the file can be played at anytime as the file is saved on the user's computer. - A wiki is a Web site that allows visitors to add or fill in information to a blog site.
-The most famous example of this is Wikipedia, an online encyclopedia that allows anyone to add or contribute to entries. - 4.
-Define search tools including search services.
-Discuss search engines, Web directories, metasearch engines, specialized search engines.
-Describe how to evaluate the content of a Web site. - WEB is a massive collection of interrelated pages.
+Once downloaded, the file can be played at anytime as the file is saved on the user's computer. - A wiki is a Web site that allows visitors to use their browser to add, edit, or delete the site's content.
+The most famous example of this is Wikipedia, an online encyclopedia that allows anyone to add or contribute to entries.

+4. Define search tools including search services.
+Discuss search engines and specialized search engines.
+Describe how to evaluate the content of a Web site.

+The Web is a massive collection of interrelated pages.
 Locating the precise information can be difficult to locate.
 A number of organizations called search services operate Web sites that help locate the information needed.
 They maintain huge databases related to information provided on the Web and the Internet.
 Special programs called spiders continually look for new information and update the search service's databases.
-Additionally, search services provide special programs called search engines. - Search engines help locate specific information on the Web. - Keyword search uses words and phrases to find information \circ - Specific search uses specific words and phrases to find information \circ - Web directory also known as subject directories, organize information according to categories or topics.
-Designed to find general information about a topic.
-Ex: dir.yahoo.com and www.dmoz.org - • - Metasearch engines Automatically sends requests to several search engines simultaneously.
-Ex: Dogpile, Profusion, and Metacrawler - Specialized search engines focus on a specific subject.
-Ex: Infomat.com, Historynet.com, and Medsite.com - • - 5.
-Describe electronic commerce, including business-to-consumer, consumer-toconsumer, and business-to-business e-commerce, and security. - Electronic commerce (aka e-commerce), is the buying and selling of goods over the Internet.
-Electronic commerce is experiencing rapid growth, in large part due to the convenience (e.g., 24/7 accessibility, no physical retail store needed) it provides to both consumers and sellers.
+Additionally, search services provide special programs called search engines.

+- Search engines help locate specific information on the Web.
+To use a search Web site, you enter a keyword or phrase reflecting the information you want.
+The search engine compares your entry against its database and returns a list of hits, or sites that contain the keywords.
+Each hit includes a link to the referenced Web page (or other resource) along with a brief discussion of the information contained at that location. - Specialized search engines focus on subject-specific Web sites.
+Specialized sites can potentially save you time by narrowing your search. - Content Evaluation Unlike most published material found in newspapers, journals, and textbooks, not all the information you find on the Web has been subjected to strict guidelines to ensure accuracy.
+Anyone can publish content on the Web, sometimes anonymously and without critical evaluation.
+To evaluate the accuracy of information you find on the Web consider authority, accuracy, objectivity and currency.

+5. Describe electronic commerce, including business-to-consumer, consumer-to-consumer, and business-to-business e-commerce, and security.

+Electronic commerce, also known as e-commerce, is the buying and selling of goods over the Internet.
+Electronic commerce is fast growing and widely used in part because it provides incentives for both consumers and sellers.
 Some disadvantages include the inability to provide immediate delivery and security of online payment.
-The three types of electronic commerce include: - i.
-Business-to-consumer (B2C): Involves the sale of a product or service to the general public or end user.
+The three types of electronic commerce include:

+• Business-to-consumer (B2C) - Involves the sale of a product or service to the general public or end user.
 Amazon.com is a popular example.
 The three most widely used B2C applications are for online banking, financial trading, and shopping.

-- ii.
-Consumer-to-consumer (C2C): Involves individuals selling to individuals. eBay is an example of this type of site. - iii.
-Business-to-business (B2B): Involves the sale of one business to another. - Security: The single greatest challenge for e-commerce is the development of fast, secure, and reliable payment methods for purchased goods.
-This issue is a huge challenge for online banking, online stock trading, and online shopping.
-Three basic payment options are check, credit card, and digital cash.
+- Consumer-to-consumer (C2C) Involves individuals selling to individuals.
+C2C often takes the form of an electronic version of the classified ads or an auction. eBay is an example of this type of site. - Business-to-business (B2B) Involves the buying and selling of goods from one business to another. - Security The two greatest challenges for e-commerce is the development of (1) fast, secure, and reliable payment methods for purchased goods and (2) providing convenient ways to provide required information such as mailing addresses and credit card information.
+Two basic payment options are credit card, and digital cash.
 Buyers purchase digital cash from a third party and use it to purchase goods.
 Sellers accept digital cash and convert to traditional currency through the third party.